laprej/laprej-www/courses/rpi-csci-4220-2018-spring.md

 including an overview of the OSI reference model and various popular network protocol suites.
 Concentration on Unix interprocess communication (IPC), network programming using TCP and UDP, as well as client-side and mobile programming.
-Programming projects in C are required.
+Programming projects in C++ are required.

 The first half of each class will be classic lecture-style while the second half of class will be closer in nature to a lab.
 Accompanying